 Lawmakers are bracing for a bruising battle over taxes when they return to Washington after the Nov.
 2 elections.
 An array of tax cuts worth thousands of dollars a year to the average family is set to expire, and Republicans are pressing to extend them all.
 Obama campaigned on a promise to fully preserve the cuts only for middle-class families and has insisted that the nation cannot afford to keep them for the top 2 percent of earners.

 Meanwhile, some Democrats from wealthy states have pushed the idea of raising the income threshold to as high as $1 million a year, an idea that would more clearly separate the extremely wealthy from the merely upper-middle class.
-And some liberal Democrats have begun to balk at any extension, saying they didn't vote for the tax cuts when they passed in 2001 and 2003 and don't see why they should vote for them now.
+And some liberal Democrats have begun to balk at any extension, saying they didn't vote for the tax cuts when they passed in 2001 and 2003 and don't see why they should now.

 Such talk has raised the possibility that Congress could let all the cuts expire.
 But Biden seemed to dismiss that prospect in the Bloomberg interview.
 He also defended the president's position, arguing that the nation should not sink more deeply into debt to provide tax breaks to millionaires.